SpongePowered/SpongeDocs/source/server/getting-started/configuration/sponge-conf.rst

                                                                 considered for despawning
 living-soft-despawn-range                 integer   32          The lower bounded range where living entities near a
-                                                                player may potentially despawn max-bounding-box-size                     integer   1000        Maximum size of an entities bounding box before it is removed.
+                                                                player may potentially despawn max-bounding-box-size                     integer   1000        Maximum size of an entity's bounding box before it is removed.
 Set to 0 to disable. max-speed                                 integer   100         Square of the maximum speed of an entity before it is removed.
 Set to 0 to disable